93metra/public-api-explorer/README.md

 ## 📌 Description

 Public API Explorer is a web application built with **React.js and Next.js** that allows users to explore and interact with various public APIs — all in one place!
-Whether you're looking to get a random cat fact, see a cute dog picture, or discover something new, this app will let you try out different public APIs quickly and easily.
+Whether you're looking to get a random cat fact, see a cute dog picture, or discover something new, this app will let you try out different public APIs quickly and easily

-**Note:** This project is currently undergoing a migration from a standard React setup to **Next.js**.
-This is being done for practice, to learn Next.js features (especially for multi-page applications), and to prepare for deployment on Vercel.

 ## 🚧 Project Status

-Current Status: **In Migration to Next.js**.
+Current Status: **Migrated to Next.js ✅.**

-The original React-based foundation is complete with 2 APIs integrated.
-The project is now being migrated to Next.js to leverage its features and for educational purposes.
-Stay tuned for updates as the migration progresses and more APIs are added!
-Deployment will be shifted to Vercel upon completion.
+- The project has been successfully migrated from React.js to Next.js .
+- Three APIs are already integrated and functional.
+- Future updates will include:
+    - A user interface for adding custom APIs.
+    - Local storage integration to save user-added APIs for persistence.
+    - Additional APIs and improved UI/UX.

 ## 🌐 Live Demo

 The *original React version* was published on GitHub Pages [here](https://93metra.github.io/public-api-explorer/).

 **Please note this link points to the pre-migration version.** A new **Vercel deployment link** will be provided after the Next.js migration is complete.
-For the latest version and best experience, running the project locally is recommended, especially during the migration phase.
+For the latest version and best experience, running the project locally is recommended.

-## 💡 Features (Coming Soon)
+## 💡 Features:

+### Current Features:
-- 🔄 Interact with fun and useful public APIs (e.g., random cat facts, dog images, jokes, etc.)
+- 🔄 Interact with fun and useful public APIs (e.g., dog images, jokes, etc.)
 - 💻 See the actual API endpoint and sample code used for each request
 - 🧪 Test APIs directly in the browser
 - 📘 Learn how to use APIs in your own projects

+### Upcoming Features:
+- 🛠️ Add your own APIs via a user-friendly interface.
+- 💾 Save custom APIs in local storage for persistence across sessions.
+- 🌟 Improved UI/UX for a smoother user experience.

 ## 🛠️ Built With

 - **Next.js** – The React framework (handling routing, rendering, and project structure)
 - **React.js** – Frontend library for building the user interface
 - [Fetch API] – For making API requests
+- Local Storage (planned) – To persist user-added APIs.

 ## 📌 Goals